Creating surveys

 • Selector matches: Whether a specific element exists or appears on the page with the specified class name or ID.
 For example, you can display a survey with #my-button or .my-button selector.
 This is useful for showing a survey after a user action.

-• Wait period: Hide surveys from users who have seen a survey in the last X days.
-Note that a user who completes a survey are never shown the same survey again, even if no wait period is set.
+• Wait period: Hide surveys from users who have seen any survey in the last X days.
+A user who completes a survey is never shown the same survey again, even if no wait period is set (but there are exceptions to this rule).

 • Person and group properties: If you are capturing identified events, you can display a survey to users who have specific person or group properties.
 For example, you can target a survey to users who have a property is_paying=true.
 This also includes a percentage rollout option.
 The person and group properties are evaluated with internal feature flags.